phac-nml/irida-uploader/docs/index.md

 **Note:** `--continue_partial` and `--force` are mutually exclusive, as `--force` indicates that a run should be restarted

-  # Optional argument, Force uploading a run even if a non new status file exists
-    argument_parser.add_argument('-p', '--continue_partial',
-                                 action='store_true',  # This line makes it not parse a variable help='Uploader will continue an existing upload run when upload status is partial.')

 # Problems?

 ### Problems uploading?